About Practical Work

 ENGGEN 499: Practical Work is a core component of your BE(Hons).
 You're required to complete 800 hours of Practical Work and complete a formal written report.
 You’ll generally undertake your Practical Work throughout the summer breaks at the end of Parts II and III.

-The second practical work period involves sub-professional work as a junior engineer with responsibilities, work level and technical expertise that takes advantage of your engineering training to date.
+- Sub-professional work: involves work as a junior engineer with responsibilities, work level and technical expertise that takes advantage of your engineering training to date

 Each period of your work experience should be with a different employer to give you a broader range of experience.
 Subsequent periods, if necessary, will be related to your particular engineering specialisation.